jfbrennan/retchful/README.md

 # futch
-Futch is `fetch` for talking to REST+JSON services.
+Futch is `fetch` for talking to RESTful services.
 Futch has a more meaninful API, handles all the JSON stuff, sets sensible defaults, and just makes ajax great again.

 ## API